How can I see my content?

 For one, when you're creating content you often compose even simple things from smaller pieces.
 For example, your article might have product info, a testimonial, and a CTA.

-With semantically labelled content, you can reuse exactly what you want where you want it.
+With semantically labeled content, you can reuse exactly what you want where you want it.
 You know which pieces are for large layouts and which for smaller contexts.

 Now you might wonder, "Can I preview it before publishing?"